bonsai-rx/docs/articles/documentation-style-guide.md

 For the `Manual` section we typically see these elements:

 - Getting Started/Landing page - This typically includes a description of what the package does, how to install the package and funding/acknowledgements.
 This belongs in `docs/index.md`.
-- Installation Instructions - If a package requires external dependencies or additional configuration it would be helpful to dedicate an extra page to this.
+- Installation Instructions - If a package requires external dependencies or additional configuration it can be helpful to dedicate an extra page to this.
 - Workflow/Conceptual Overview - Best illustrated with a flowchart or a basic workflow container.

-Beyond that, there are many possible ways to organise the rest of the manual articles depending on the type of package that is being supported.
+Beyond that, there are many possible ways to organize the rest of the manual articles depending on the type of package that is being described.

 #### Individual operator articles

 One approach that we recommend is to try and write articles for each individual operator.
 This approach has several advantages:

-- individual operator articles can be integrated into the automatically generated `Reference` documentation using docfx's `overwrite` function, allowing for supplemental content like images and workflows.
+- Individual operator articles can be integrated into the automatically generated `Reference` documentation using docfx's `overwrite` function, allowing for supplemental content like images and workflows.
 - These articles can also be combined into larger conceptual `Manual` articles, providing organizational flexibility.
 - Writing individual operator articles ensures complete coverage of all operators.